hortinstein/node-dash-button/README.md

 - [dash-rickroll](https://github.com/girliemac/dash-rickroll/blob/8f0396c7fec871427fe016a2dd5787f07b1402cc/README.md) title explains it all

 #### To do
-- API revisions (look at accepting a list and emmitting mac address...cleaner)
+- figure out how not to use root and fix CI

 #### Contributions
 Accepting pull requests!